cabraham/Books/risk.md

 - **Learn** so that we are well prepared if the risk reappears

 The author makes comparisons to the immune system of the body.
-> The miracle of hte immune system lies in its ability to rapidly and accurately identify friend (good cell), from foe (potentially harmful pathogen), mount an effective response to defend the body, and then remember what it learned
+> The miracle of the immune system lies in its ability to rapidly and accurately identify friend (good cell), from foe (potentially harmful pathogen), mount an effective response to defend the body, and then remember what it learned

 > Time and again we see that ***the greatest risk to us as individuals, and to our organizations, is us***.